 Main Economic Indicators

-OECD’s monthly statistical publications presenting a wide range of indicators for the 30 OECD countries as well as for Brazil, China, India, Indonesia, Russian Federation and South Africa.
-Part I presents comparable indicators by subject.
-Part II presents more detailed information by OECD country and Part III presents indicators for the Non-OECD countries.
-Part IV presents PPP, GDP, and Exchange Rate data.
+OECD’s monthly statistical publications presenting a wide range of indicators for the 35 OECD countries as well as for Brazil, China, India, Indonesia, Russian Federation and South Africa.
+The International comparisons section presents comparable indicators by subject, including the composite leading indicator (CLI) the consumer price index (CPI) and exchange and interest rates.
+The Country tables section presents more detailed information by country.
+The Reference data section presents Purchasing power parities (PPP), Comparative price levels and Gross domestic product (GDP) data

-This indispensable source of key short-term statistics is a vehicle for professional analysis for corporate planners, economists, academics, and researchers, as well as students, in a variety of fields.
-Using the most up-to-date, user-friendly graphical and tabular presentation, the indicators cover quarterly national accounts, business surveys, retail sales, industrial production, construction, consumer prices, total employment, unemployment rates, interest rates, money and domestic finance, foreign finance, foreign trade and balance of payments.
+This indispensable and unique source of key short-term statistics is a vehicle for analysis for corporate planners, economists, academics, researchers and students.
+Using the most up-to-date, user-friendly tabular presentation, the indicators cover national accounts, business surveys and consumer opinions, leading indicators, retail sales, production, construction, prices, employment, unemployment, wages, finance, international trade and balance of payments.

-*OECD: Australia, Austria, Belgium, Canada, Czech Republic, Denmark, Finland, France, Germany, Greece, Hungary, Iceland, Ireland, Italy, Japan, Korea, Luxembourg, Netherlands, New Zealand, Norway, Mexico, Poland, Portugal, Slovak Republic, Spain, Sweden, Switzerland, Turkey, United Kingdom, United States.
+* OECD countries: Australia, Austria, Belgium, Canada, Chile, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Ireland, Israel, Italy, Japan, Korea, Latvia, Luxembourg, Mexico, Netherlands, New Zealand, Norway, Poland, Portugal, Slovak Republic, Slovenia, Spain, Sweden, Switzerland, Turkey, United Kingdom, United States.

 ** Non-member economies: Brazil, China, Colombia, Costa Rica, India, Indonesia, Lithuania, Russian Federation, South Africa.